BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/delta.md

 To enable Kamon in Delta, the `KAMON_ENABLED` env variable must be set to true.

+// TODO add mentions to the Kibana dashboard

 **Logs:**
 Nexus Delta relies on @link:[Logback](https://logback.qos.ch/) for logs which one of the popular logginhg frameworks on the JVM.